IAmJonoBo/n00plicate/docs/design/AI_DESIGN_ASSISTANT.md

 ## Overview

-Mimic integrates AI capabilities to assist with design decisions, accessibility checks, and workflow automation.
+n00plicate integrates AI capabilities to assist with design decisions, accessibility checks, and workflow automation.
 This guide covers how to use AI features for faster, smarter design work.

 ## Table of Contents